AxDante/skin-lesion-dataset-analysis/README.md

-# Analysis of Publicly Available Skin Lesion Datasets
+# Collection and Analysis of Skin Lesion Datasets

-This is a quick and brief analysis I made to examine publicly available skin lesion datasets and tasks, currently organized into six categories: Classical Classification, Segmentation Tasks, Dermoscopic Feature Detection, Temporal (longitudinal tracking), Vision-Language (image-text pairs), and Multi-modal (usually dermoscopic + clinical data) datasets.
+This is a quick and brief analysis I made to examine tasets and tasks (mostly publicly availabe), currently organized into six categories: Classical Classification, Segmentation Tasks, Dermoscopic Feature Detection, Temporal (longitudinal tracking), Vision-Language (image-text pairs), and Multi-modal (usually dermoscopic + clinical data) datasets.
 Each entry comes with the citation link, the dataset link and a brief description.
 More entries will be added soon.
 Each table is sorted by the dataset release year (oldest to newest).

 ## Table of Contents
 - [1.
 Classical Classification Datasets](#1-classical-classification-datasets)